-This award is given annually in the Spring to a graduate student (M.A. or Ph.D. in Applied Anthropology) to support research in applied anthropology.
+As the result of a bequest from the late Dr. and Mrs. George Fathauer, the USF Anthropology Department is pleased to offer fieldwork support for MA thesis research.
 Students in any of the department's tracks are eligible.
-The award will be up to \$1,000, given via OASIS towards the student's financial account.
+The award will be given via OASIS towards the student's financial account.
 Up to two awards will be made each year.

-• The John S. Freeman Scholarship
+The John S. Freeman Scholarship

 The Freeman scholarship is to be awarded to deserving anthropology students in memory of John S. Freeman, who received his MA in Public Archaeology from our department posthumously in 2014.
 Full and part-time graduate students in Anthropology are eligible.
 Preference will be given to those students who have a demonstrated interest in eastern US or Mesoamerican prehistory, and with foci in culture resource management, household archaeology, environmental anthropology or GIS.
-This award is given annually in the Spring in the amount of \$500, given via OASIS towards the student's financial account.
+This award is given annually in the Spring via OASIS towards the student's financial account.

-• The Whiteford Research Award in Medical Anthropology
+• The Linda M. Whiteford Research Award in Medical Anthropology

-This award is given annually in the Spring to a graduate student in Applied Anthropology (M.A., Ph.D., or Dual Degree) to support research in the area of health and medical anthropology.
-The award will be up to \$250, given via OASIS towards the student's financial account.
+This award is given annually in the Spring to a graduate student in Applied Anthropology (M.A., Ph.D., or Concurrent Degree) to support research in the area of health and medical anthropology.
+The award will be given via OASIS towards the student's financial account.